Garrett Temple: Personal life

 Temple is the son of Collis Temple and Soundra Johnson Temple.
-Collis was the first African-American to play basketball at LSU (1971–1974).
-He has a younger sister, Colleen Noelle, and two older brothers, Collis III (who played at LSU, 1999–2003) and Elliott.
+Collis was the first African American to play basketball at LSU (1971–1974).
+He has a younger sister, Colleen Noelle, and two older brothers, Collis III (who played at LSU from 1999 to 2003) and Elliott.

 Temple is a Christian.
-He wears a wrist band that says "In Jesus Name I Play".
+He wears a wrist band that says "In Jesus Name I Play."
 In 2020, Temple married Miss USA 2017 winner Kára McCullough.
-Their son was born in August 2020.
+They have three children.

 Community involvement

-Temple is a member of the "Starting Five", along with Malcolm Brogdon, Joe Harris, Justin Anderson, and Anthony Tolliver.
+Temple is a member of the "Starting Five," along with Malcolm Brogdon, Joe Harris, Justin Anderson and Anthony Tolliver.
 Their goal was to raise $225,000 through Hoops2O, founded by Brogdon, to fund five wells in East Africa by the end of the 2018–19 season.
 By February 2020, the charity had funded the construction of ten wells in Tanzania and Kenya, bringing water to over 52,000 citizens.